NOAA-OWP/topmodel/docs/VARIABLE_ROLES.md

 In a given model, a system state variable may be treated as either an independent (input) or dependent (output) variable.
 So input and output variables often qualify as state variables, but this role name is reserved for any system state variables that are *not* treated as model input or output variables.
 The potential and kinetic energies of a projectile provide another example of state variables.
-“State space” refers to the set of all possible states that a system can be in (i.e. all valid combinations of state variables), which is often both infinite and constrained.
+*State space* refers to the set of all possible states that a system can be in (i.e. all valid combinations of state variables), which is often both infinite and constrained.

-17. **time_info**:   Computational models that predict values of variables at future times from initial values using some set of equations are often called “time-stepping” models.
+17. **time_info**:   Computational models that predict values of variables at future times from initial values using some set of equations are often called *time-stepping* models.
-At a minimum, a timestep size and a number of timesteps or a “time index” are required.
+At a minimum, a timestep size and a number of timesteps or a *time index* are required.
 But many models also include “clock time”, calendar dates or ISO 8601 standard “datetimes”.
 There can also be a `start_time`, `current_time`, `end_time`, or `run_time`.

 ## References